Lazy Daisy Cake

 A bite of cake suspended on a fork over a piece of cake on a plate.

 For many people, this cake was a childhood staple.
 It was a sweet treat that our mothers could mix together quickly with ingredients that were usually on hand.
-Even young, first-time bakers remember starting out with this recipe and could manage it with little-to-no help.
+Many cooks recall being first-time bakers, just starting out, and being able to manage this recipe with little to no help.

 But, even if you didn’t grow up enjoying this fluffy, moist yellow cake, it’s not too late to fall in love with it now!
 Who wouldn’t like having warm slices of a rich, tasty cake ready to eat in under an hour?